syednoman84/enquiries-restful/README.md

  - enquiry management side for customer service staff

  ## Customer Enquiry Form
- - standard fields for customer first and last names, email address and a phone number
+ - standard fields for customer's first and last names, email address and a phone number
  - two-step validation for mandatory fields
     - Javascript check for empty fields
-    - Spring Validation check for the email address  corectness
+    - Spring Validation check of the email address
  - drop-down list with options of the enquiry subject (Maps, Travel Literature, Guides, Customised Maps etc.)
  - message box for the actual enquiry text
  - Google Maps window with an option to draw/delete a polygon delineating the area of interest
  - option to attach up to three files (the limit is set as 1MB for each file at the moment)
- - information of the enuiry sending success or failure
+ - enquiry submit info
- - login/password fields (with a 'Remember Me option) for enquiry management side
+ - login/password fields (with a 'Remember Me option) for the enquiry management side

  ## Enquiry Management Side